 What Does It Mean to Opt-In?

 It's vital for nonprofits to understand what "opt-in" means to stay out of trouble.
 There are two kinds:

-Express permission - An excellent example of express permission is when someone gives their email address to you because they want to receive an email from you.
+Express permission - An excellent example of express consent is when someone gives their email address to you because they want to receive an email from you.
 This most commonly occurs when someone visits your website and leaves their email address in your signup box to receive your emailed newsletter.

 The best practice is to send an email immediately and ask the subscriber to verify that they opted-in by replying to that email.

-Implied permission - Examples of this kind of permission would be when a donor makes a gift via your donation page and shares his or her email address with you on that form.
+Implied permission - Examples of this kind of consent would be when a donor makes a gift via your donation page and shares his or her email address with you on that form.
 Beware of just putting people on your email list because you happened to meet them somewhere.
 That's not implied permission.

-Whether there is an express permission or implied permission, never assume anything.
-Always make it clear on whatever form is filled out that by leaving an email address recipients are agreeing to receive emails from you.
+Whether there is express permission or implied permission, never assume anything.
+Always make it clear on whatever form is filled out that by leaving an email address, recipients agree to receive emails from you.
 You should do this, for instance, on your donation form or any form that a volunteer fills out on your site.

 Ending Up as SPAM Even When Playing by the Rules